esolutionsone/REST-API-Explorer-Example/README.md

     - dispatch
     - label    > String - field display value
     - name     > String - field name
-    - table    > String - name of the table to fetch the values from for the lookup
+    - table    > String - the name of the table to fetch the values from for the lookup

 ## User Greeting
 The user greeting component renders `Hello, <User first and last name>` and can be seen under the heading text.
-This component fetches the user details on bootstrap and is largely included to show you how to fetch details on bootstrap!
+This component fetches the user details on Bootstrap and is largely included to show you how to fetch details on Bootstrap!

 Inputs: